smallbigcake/CybersecurityStudy/CISSP/domain/1-security-and-risk-management.md

 #### U.S. Children’s Online Privacy Protection Act (COPPA) of 1998

 The Children’s Online Privacy Protection Act of 1998 is a U.S. federal law that establishes strict guidelines for online businesses to protect the privacy of children under the age of 13.
 COPPA applies to any organization around the world that handles the data of children residing in the United States and also applies to children that reside outside of the United States, if the company is U.S.-based.
 The law sets requirements for seeking parental consent and establishes restrictions on marketing to children under the age of 13.

+#### Family Educational Rights and Privacy Act
+The Family Educational Rights and Privacy Act (FERPA) is another specialized privacy bill that affects any educational institution that accepts any form of funding from the federal government (the vast majority of schools).
+It grants certain privacy rights to students older than 18 and the parents of minor students.

+Specific FERPA protections include the following:
+* Parents/students have the right to inspect any educational records maintained by the institution on the student.
+* Parents/students have the right to request correction of records they think are erroneous and the right to include a statement in the records contesting anything that is not corrected.
+* Schools may not release personal information from student records without written consent, except under certain circumstances.

 #### U.S. Gramm-Leach-Bliley Act (GLBA) of 1999